 Epigenetic factors or influences that affect our lives

 We are not victims of our biology or circumstances.
-How we react to the events and circumstances of life can have an enormous impact on our mental and even physical health.
+How we react to the events and circumstances of life has an enormous impact on our mental, emotional and physical health.

 “Factors such as diet, seasonal changes, financial status, psychological state, social interactions, therapeutic drugs, and disease exposure might have beneficial or harmful effects depending on the specific nature of the influence.”
 [Cell Dev.
 Biol., 09 September 2014]